datanav/docs/technical/membercare-exact.rst

      - "string"

-Membercare Products to Exact Items
+MemberCare Products to Exact Items
 ----------------------------------
-Every Membercare Products will be synchronized with a Exact Items.
+Every MemberCare Products will be synchronized with a Exact Items.

-Once a link between a Membercare Products and a Exact Items is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Products and a Exact Items is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Products and a Exact Items:
+The following properties are synchronized between a MemberCare Products and a Exact Items:

 .. list-table::
    :header-rows: 1

-   * - Membercare Products Property
+   * - MemberCare Products Property
      - Exact Items Property
      - Exact Data Type